twstokes/swift-gfx-wrapper/README.md

 ## What is this?

-This is a Swift -> Objective C -> C / C++ wrapper around the [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library).
+This is a Swift -> Objective C -> C / C++ wrapper around the [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library) meant to be ran in an iOS / macOS / watchOS environment.

 ## Why would you use it?